tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-When a DTLS implementation receives a handshake message fragment corresponding to the next expected handshake message sequence number, it MUST process it, either by buffering it until it has the entire handshake message or by processing any in-order portions of the message The transcript consists of complete TLS Handshake messages (reassembled as necessary).
+When a DTLS implementation receives a handshake message fragment corresponding to the next expected handshake message sequence number, it MUST process it, either by buffering it until it has the entire handshake message or by processing any in-order portions of the message.
+The transcript consists of complete TLS Handshake messages (reassembled as necessary).
 Note that this requires removing the message_seq, fragment_offset, and fragment_length fields to create the Handshake